gogogoen/gogogoen/README.md

 ### Hi there 👋
 I am Goen and I am a curious designer and enjoy observing people.

-For over 10 yrs, I've been finding and solving problems with others
+For over 10 yrs, I've been finding and solving problems with various professionals and

-in different cultures such as the U.S., China, and South Korea.
+worked in different cultures such as the U.S., China, and South Korea.

 <!--